 A Triune form was simply not in use in the early church.
 Any later development, the alteration of the baptismal practice of the Apostles, and the supplanting and excluding the Jesus’ name formula, constitute unwarranted violations of Apostolic authority and cannot stand on par with Scriptural baptism.

 Historical Evidence for the Originality of the Jesus’ Name Formula

-Indeed, strong evidence and wide support for the acknowledgement of the originality of Jesus’ name baptism include the exclusive reference to Jesus in the earliest creeds, or kerygma, as noted by historians such as C. H. Dodd, J. N. D. Kelly, and others.
+Indeed, strong evidence and wide support for the acknowledgment of the originality of Jesus’ name baptism include the exclusive reference to Jesus in the earliest creeds, or kerygma, as noted by historians such as C. H. Dodd, J. N. D. Kelly, and others.
 The earliest creeds were clearly non-Triune, such as , “Jesus is Lord.”

 It will be noticed that the confessions which crop up most frequently in the New Testament are the single-clause christological ones.
-On the basis of this it has been argued that the single-clause creeds represent the authentic faith of the primitive Church.
+On the basis of this, it has been argued that the single-clause creeds represent the authentic faith of the primitive Church.

 In 1520, Luther wrote: Others, again, pedantic triflers, condemn the use of the words, ‘I baptize you in the name of Jesus Christ’ —Although it is certain that the Apostles used this formula in baptizing.

 This is precisely the crux of the matter: “It is certain that the Apostles used this formula.”
 Why, then, any debate, why any other mode or formula?
 “There is little doubt,” writes Lars Hartman, “that baptism was practiced by the first Christians… given ‘into the name of Jesus… If this be so, then the combination of baptism and the formula just quoted brings us down to a very primitive phase of the life of the early church.”